-Even the biggest know-it-all on your gift list can't know everything.
-Give your science-hungry friends something fun for their brain to chew on with these engaging (and sometimes enraging) books about scientific topics.
-Your friend more a science fiction lover?
-We've got a list for those folks as well.
+Even the biggest know-it-all on your gift list can’t know everything.
+Give the brainiac in your life something fun to chew on with these engaging (and sometimes enraging) books about scientific topics.
+And if they’re more of a science fiction lover?
+We’ve got a list for those folks as well.

 Does chicken even taste like chicken anymore?
 Maryn McKenna dives deep into the world of antibiotics and modern farming that have made today’s poultry.
 Big Chicken lays bare the issues of our food system while maintaining a glimmer of hope.
 Read an excerpt here.